-To run Stage 3 to create the meteorological files for AERMOD, the following command lines are used:
+To run Stage 3 to create the meteorological files for AERMOD, the following command line is used:

-COPY EX1-ST3.INP AERMET.INP AERMET
+AERMET EX1-ST3.INP

-where EX1-ST3.INP is the example runstream file name.
+where EX1-ST3.INP is the example control file name.
 The discussion for redirecting output (Section 2.2) also applies to Stage 3 processing.
 The executable and version date, setup processing, and data processing are displayed on the screen as described in Section 2.2.1.3.